Packed Route Logo

 City Botanic Gardens Aboriginal Heritage Walk

-Join a guided tour through the City Botanic Gardens to explore the rich Aboriginal history.
-Learn about traditional plant uses, site significance, and stories from the Turrbal and Yuggera people.
-This walk offers a deep dive into the native heritage that predates modern Brisbane.
+Join a guided tour through the City Botanic Gardens to uncover the rich Aboriginal history embedded within this lush landscape.
+Learn about the traditional uses of native plants, the significance of the site, and stories from the Turrbal and Yuggera people.
+This walk not only offers insights into the area's pre-colonial history but also highlights the importance of preserving this knowledge.

 Eat Street Northshore